 Initiated in 1777 by Charles Hall in Ansty, Dorset, Badger Brewery has a long and storied past.
 A significant change occurred in 1847 when Charles Hall’s son joined forces with George Woodhouse, laying the foundations for the enduring Hall & Woodhouse collaboration.
 Fast-forward to 1875, when the symbolic badger image debuted, and the establishment earned its colloquial name, “Badger Brewery.”

 By the dawn of the 20th century, it was time for a larger, more advanced facility.
-A replacement brewery was constructed in Blandford St Mary and took its name from the iconic badger emblem.
+A replacement brewery was constructed in Blandford St Mary and named after the iconic badger emblem.
 As of today, the enterprise has remained in family hands for more than two centuries and manages a network of over 250 taverns throughout southern England.

 The brewery has gained a reputation for its extensive array of time-honored cask ales, such as Fursty Ferret and Tanglefoot.
-Badger Brewery has revitalized its visual identity in a nod to contemporary trends, featuring a modernized badger symbol and more streamlined packaging.
+Badger Brewery has revitalized its visual identity, nodding to contemporary trends, featuring a modernized badger symbol and more streamlined packaging.
 Yet, at its core, the brewery remains committed to its heritage, producing its unique beers in Dorset, fusing time-tested brewing techniques with updated machinery.

 Badger Brewery’s enduring legacy dates back to 1777, making it one of England’s oldest still-operating breweries.
 Rooted in Dorset for over 240 years and steadfastly family-operated, it continues to make its mark in traditional English ales.